 Our liquidity and capital requirements are affected primarily by our results of operations, capital expenditures, debt service requirements, tax payments, working capital needs, various regulatory actions and appeals relating to such regulatory actions.
-Our principal cash requirements for the remainder of 2006 include the following:
+Our principal cash requirements for the remaining three months of 2006 include the following:

-- approximately \$859 million of capital expenditures; - dividend payments on CenterPoint Energy common stock and debt service payments; and - long-term debt payments of \$199 million, including \$54 million of transition bonds.
+- approximately \$420 million of capital expenditures, including approximately \$200 million related to our Carthage to Perryville pipeline project discussed above; - dividend payments on CenterPoint Energy common stock and debt service payments; and - long-term debt payments of \$145 million.

-We expect that borrowings under our credit facilities and anticipated cash flows from operations will be sufficient to meet our cash needs for the next twelve months.
+We expect that borrowings under our credit facilities, liquidation of temporary investments and anticipated cash flows from operations will be sufficient to meet our cash needs for the next twelve months.
 Cash needs may also be met by issuing securities in the capital markets.